29 accredited programs. Compare programs, get details, and request info.

 This program equips students with essential EMT skills through a 10-week 'Learn and Earn' course, combining real-life emergency experience with classroom instruction.
 Participants receive an hourly wage during training, and tuition costs are covered.
 Graduates are prepared for the National Registry examination, paving the way for a promising EMS career at locations throughout various communities.

-Explore related first responder training programs available in Tennessee
+Explore other first responder training programs available in Tennessee.

 EMT training in Tennessee combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.